How To Detect a Card Skimmer at the Gas Pump

 Thieves often install their skimming devices on the least attended pumps at a gas station, so if possible, choose a pump close to the physical building or the cashier's line of sight.
-Also, try to fuel up at stations that have cameras installed as an extra security measure.
+Also, try to fuel up at trusted stations that have cameras installed as an extra security measure.

 6. There’s an app for that!

 While certainly not foolproof, a skimmer detection mobile app called "Skimmer Locator" has been developed for iPhones.
 This app will scan the immediate area for Bluetooth devices that some thieves use to skim your card information.
 If you're an Android user, there's an app called Skim Plus that offers Bluetooth Skimmer detection.
 Beware that sometimes these apps will give you “false positives,” especially if you happen to be near wireless headphones or other Bluetooth Low Energy devices.